sferez/Noisy_Entropy_in_Languages/src/dataAcquisition/README.md

 With the following arguments:

 ```
+# Seach type (Only one of the following):
---from_account: Account to monitor
+--from_account, --a: Account to monitor
+--hashtag, --h: Hashtag to monitor
+--word, --w: Word to monitor

+# Other arguments Mandatory:
 --env: Environment to use with username, password and email
---start: Start date of the scraping
+--start, --s: Start date of the scraping

+# Other arguments Optional:
---end: End date of the scraping
+--end, --e: End date of the scraping (Default: Today)
---interval: Interval of the scraping (Default: 1 day)
+--interval, --i: Interval of the scraping (Default: 1 day)
 --headless: Run the scraping in headless mode
 --only_id: Flag to indicate if only the tweet id should be scraped
 ```